open-telemetry/opentelemetry-collector-contrib/pkg/ottl/ottlfuncs/README.md

 - `MD5("name")`

 **Note:** According to the National Institute of Standards and Technology (NIST), MD5 is no longer a recommended hash function.
 It should be avoided except when required for compatibility.
-New uses should prefer FNV whenever possible.
+New uses should prefer a SHA-2 family function (e.g. SHA-256, SHA-512) whenever possible.

 ### Microseconds